-A central guiding principle of the General Plan Update is to advance the City of Oakland’s codified mission to ”intentionally integrate, on a Citywide basis, the principle of 'fair and just' in all the City does in order to achieve equitable opportunities for all people and communities.”
-This means working to eliminate the root causes of inequity, resulting in more effective and equitable City policies, processes, and services.
-This principle will guide all policy, engagement, strategy, and management decisions.
+A central guiding principle of the General Plan Update is to advance the City’s codified mission to ”intentionally integrate, on a Citywide basis, the principle of 'fair and just' in all the City does in order to achieve equitable opportunities for all people and communities” (Oakland Municipal Code 184.108.40.206).
+This means working to eliminate the root causes of inequity, including communities in understanding their barriers and strengths, and working with these communities in developing solutions for long-term and systemic changes.

 General Plan Update Guiding Principles